wp-plugins/wp-visual-adverts/readme.txt

 = Widgets =

-To add a widget to the sidebar, go to the menu: "Appearance"> "Widgets", select widgets "WP Visual Adverts" and drag it to the desired sidebar.
+To add a widget to the sidebar, go to the menu: "Appearance"> "Widgets", select widgets "WCP Visual Adverts" and drag it to the desired sidebar.

 Following options are available for configuring in the widget: